saxonnicholls/stl-topological-sorting/README.md

 The C++ STL library is very handy, however it does not make it easy to topologically sort an STL container.
 This is a header-only library providing drop in substitutes for std::map, std::unordered_map, std::vector and std::array.
 A single method **void** **precede**( Key v, Key w ) is provided to construct the directed acyclic graph (DAG).
 Using boost topological_sort can be cumbersome for many use cases - it was felt that this approach is easier.
 The emphasis here is on speed and simplicity.

-It should be clear to the read how to generalise the approach utilised here to the rest of the STL library.
+It should be clear to the reader how to generalise the approach utilised here to the rest of the STL library.
 Working examples are provided.
 Tested on clang **17.0.6** and gcc **13.2** .

 # Complexity